 the stories of the Hopi people and her art in person.
 She has also had the privilege

-of being able to serve for two years on the Board of Directors for SWAIA, who runs
+of being able to serve two two-year terms on the Board of Directors for SWAIA, who runs

 the Santa Fe Indian Market, the largest American Indian Art show in the United States